edwrdlim/RMA_Marketing_Analytics_Dash/README.md

 # Marketing Analytics Dashboard

-A set of interactive Jupyter notebooks and HTML dashboards for retail demand forecasting, promotion effectiveness analysis, and price elasticity modelling across 44 SKUs over 100 weeks of sales data.
+A set of interactive Jupyter notebooks and an HTML dashboard for retail demand forecasting, promotion effectiveness analysis, and price elasticity modelling across 44 SKUs over 100 weeks of sales data.

 ---

+## Viewing the Dashboard (Quick Start)

+The dashboard is a **self-contained HTML file** — all data and visualisations are embedded inside it. **No Python, no server, and no installation is required.**

+1. Open the file `dashboards/marketing_analytics_dashboard.html` in any browser (Chrome, Safari, or Edge).
+2. The dashboard is fully interactive.

+> **Tip:** For best results, open the file from the project root so the Imperial custom fonts load correctly.
+If fonts don't load, the dashboard still works using system fallback fonts.

+---

-## Prerequisites
+## Prerequisites (for notebooks and regeneration only)

+The following are only needed if you want to run the Jupyter notebooks or regenerate the dashboard from source data. **They are not required to view the dashboard.**

 - **Python 3.10+** (tested on 3.12)
 - **Jupyter Notebook** or **JupyterLab**